RSR Pro 440 Turbo Water Injection

 15. Don’t flow water through an intercooler.

-16. Atomized water, just like fuel , does not like to make turns thus making accurate distribution something to think about.
+16. Atomized water, just like fuel, does not like to make turns thus making accurate distribution something to think about.
 This is why port fuel injection is the norm.
 Water is a fluid just like your fuel.
-Using two staged nozzles at high pressure is the best practical solution.
-Using individual port nozzles is a bit complicated for a large # of cylinders and makes control difficult.
+Using high pressures

 17. The introduction of water will allow higher boost pressures to be run without detonation.
 Higher pressures will increase torque.
 It’s always about torque.